dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 Dart provides [`dart fix`][] to find and fix errors.

 Dart also provides a code formatter similar to JavaScript tools like [Prettier][].
-To format code in any Dart project, run [`dart format`](/tools/dart-format) on your command line.
-In Flutter, use `flutter format`.
+To format code in any Dart project, run
+[`dart format`](/tools/dart-format) on your command line.
 The IDE plugins for Dart and Flutter also provide this ability.

 Dart supports trailing commas for comma-separated lists of collections,